-A travel request must be submitted via Concur and approved by all parties prior to the onset of travel and before incurring travel related expenditures.
-Travel requests must be approved by the Traveler's supervisor and the Department's budget manager or project manager in the case when Sponsored Research funds are being utilized, or their delegates.
+A tTravel request must be submitted via ConcurOMNI and approved by all parties prior to the onset of travel and before incurring travel related expenditures. contain a statement indicating that the travel is for the official business of the University and the purpose of the travel.
+All travel must be approved by the Departmental Travel Approver.
+Travel requests must be approved by the Traveler's supervisor and the

+Department's budget manager or project manager in the case when Sponsored Research funds are being utilized, or their delegates.
+If travel is related to Sponsored Research, then the applicable Project Manager must also approve.
+In the event, sponsored research travel exceeds \$1,000, the Project Supplemental Approver must approve the travel request as well.